Myanmar: Who is actor Paing Takhon, arrested by the military? | DW | 08.04.2021

 Takhon also represents several brands, including Pond's Myanmar, and later Oppo, mobile operator Telenor and Sunkist.

-In 2019, he rose to fame in neighboring Thailand, marking an unusual case of stardom in the country for a celebrity from Myanmar.
+In 2019, he also rose to fame in neighboring Thailand — an unusual development for a celebrity from Myanmar.

 That year, he began appearing in advertisements and television shows in Thailand, and later took on the role of ASEAN Economic Community ambassador.
 He became so popular that in September 2019, he was appointed as Myanmar's tourism ambassador to Thailand by the Myanmar Tourism Federation.